 Meike Holzmann is a freelance musician, composer, tutor, facilitator and musical director, writing and producing music for theatre, dance and film in UK, Germany, South Africa and France since graduating with a degree in music at LIPA in 2001.
 She is also a songwriter and multi-instrumentalist, performing and recording piano, bass, percussions, guitar and vocals with bands in UK and Germany since 1990.
 Highlights of her work as a composer include a collaboration with award winning South African choreographer Sbonakaliso Ndaba and Indoni Dance, Arts and Leadership Academy in Cape Town for the show “Ukwakha” in 2016, supported by Arts Council England’s Artist International Development Fund, and the commission of five movements for string quartet “Heart Variations”, performed by the acclaimed Liverpool String Quartet across the North West of England in 2014.

-Meike has worked with Tmesis Theatre on Wolf Red, Variations of the Heart, That’s Amore, Happy Hour, Beyond Belief and Walking Upright.
+Meike has worked with Tmesis Theatre on Wolf Red, Variations of the Heart, That’s Amore, Happy Hour, Beyond Belief, Walking Upright and Wicked Women.

 Stephanie is a Set and Costume Designer based in the north west.
 She graduated from LIPA 2016, with a 1st Class Honours Degree in Theatre and Performance Design.
 Stephanie aspires to create visually absorbing designs to draw the audience into the narrative, by complimenting and challenging the perceptions of storytelling.
-Her recent design credits include: Daydream Believers (Tmesis Training Company), Walking Upright (Tmesis Theatre), The God Delusion (The Blue Box Theatre), Dark Night Ends (Liverpool Tour) and as an assistant designer for Party Skills for the End of the World (Manchester International Festival).
+Her recent design credits include: Daydream Believers (Tmesis Training Company), Walking Upright, Beyond Belief and Wicked Women (Tmesis Theatre), The God Delusion (The Blue Box Theatre), Dark Night Ends (Liverpool Tour) and as an assistant designer for Party Skills for the End of the World (Manchester International Festival).

-Chris has collaborated with Tmesis on al productions since 2010.
-His works include: Happy Hour, That’s Amore, Variations of the Heart, Wolf Red and The Dreadful Hours (Tmesis Theatre); Waiting for the Late Miguel Romero (FUEL/Unity Theatre Liverpool); An Anatomy of Grappling (Slung Low); The Track of the Cat (C Venues/Eugene O’Neill Festival, California); Red in Tooth and Claw (Lime Pictures/Liverpool Everyman & Playhouse/Channel 4); Red (The New Works/Theatre 503).
-He is also Artistic Director of the Theatre in the Rough Festival, Producer for Albert Dock Liverpool’s annual Heritage on the Dock festival, and a script reader for Playwrights’ Studio Scotland.
+Chris has collaborated with Tmesis on the majority of our productions since 2010.
+His works include: Beyond Belief, Happy Hour, That’s Amore, Variations of the Heart, Wolf Red and The Dreadful Hours (Tmesis Theatre); Waiting for the Late Miguel Romero (FUEL/Unity Theatre Liverpool); An Anatomy of Grappling (Slung Low); The Track of the Cat (C Venues/Eugene O’Neill Festival, California); Red in Tooth and Claw (Lime Pictures/Liverpool Everyman & Playhouse/Channel 4); Red (The New Works/Theatre 503).
+He is also Artistic Director of the Theatre in the Rough Festival, former Producer for Albert Dock Liverpool’s annual Heritage on the Dock festival, and a script reader for Playwrights’ Studio Scotland.
 He trained at the Workshop Theatre, University of Leeds.
 He is published by Nick Hern Books and Lancaster Litfest.

 Laura Lannon is a freelance stage manager and technician.
 She studied production arts at the City of Liverpool College (2012) and went on to become the technical trainee at The Unity Theatre in Liverpool (2013).
 She has toured shows around the country, at the Edinburgh Fringe, has worked within YEP (Young Everyman & Playhouse), as well as festivals including Physical Fest and Homotopia.
 She has recently been touring internationally with Beastie (Lone Twin.)